briancroxall/borderwaters/README.md

 #### Steps
 1. Collect data
-  - articles from `American Literature` were downloaded by hand as HTML
+  - articles from `American Literature` were downloaded manually as HTML
   - articles from `American Quarterly` were downloaded using the sequence of Jeremy Browne-authored scripts in the `amerquar/` folder
   - articles from `Journal of American History` were downloaded using the sequence of Jeremy Browne-authored scripts in the `jamericanhistory/` folder